ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/general-troubleshooting.md

 ### **7. App crashes on startup**

-If the app is crashing on startup, there are 3 common causes of it:
+If the app is crashing on startup, it may be because of one of the following:

+1. There was a failure or error while it was patching and you installed the broken APK.
+Refer to troubleshooting issue **#5** if this occurred.

-YouTube and YT Music:
+YouTube / YT Music:
-> **a)** You do not have GmsCore installed.
+> 2. You do not have GmsCore installed.
 Download and install [GmsCore](https://github.com/ReVanced/GmsCore/releases/latest).

-**b)** There was a failure or error while it was patching and you installed the broken APK.
-Refer to troubleshooting issue **#6** if this occurred.
+>
+> 3. The `GmsCore support` patch was not applied to the app.

+YT Music:
+> 4. The email you are signing in with has parental control restrictions.